Visitor Analytics

 The Pareto principle has been used in various ways in marketing overall.
 It can relate to improving efficiency, such as focusing on 20% of customers who provide 80% of income.

-Or, it can be used for optimizing the 20% of your web page where visitors spend 80% of their time so you can improve conversions.
+Or, it can be used for optimizing the 20% of your web page where visitors spend 80% of their time.

-These are just two examples of how Pareto’s Law allows you to narrow your focus down to the crucial cause-and-effect principles so you can prioritize your resources and attention.
+These are just two examples.
+However, they're enough to show how Pareto’s Law allows you to focus in on the crucial cause-and-effect principles.
+And by doing this, you can prioritize your resources and attention.

 At a simple level, this principle should remind you about the time management of your marketing efforts.